CtrlK

 Actionability

 The skill contains zero executable code, no concrete commands, and no copy-paste ready examples.
 Every workflow step delegates to an external reference file rather than providing any inline code or specific API calls.
-The 'Critical API Facts' section provides some concrete details but they are declarative facts, not executable guidance.
+The 'Critical API Facts' section provides some concrete details but no executable examples.

 1 / 3